Vukasin92/dotfiles/README.md

-# holman does dotfiles
+# Fork of holman does dotfiles

-Your dotfiles are how you personalize your system.
-These are mine.
+This is the fork of holman dotfiles, with my modifications.

+Rest of the readme is a copy of holman's dotfiles readme.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this